google/dive/CONTRIBUTING.md

 ### Formatting

-This repository is formatted with LLVM clang-format version 18.1.8.
+- The C++ code in this repository is formatted with LLVM clang-format version 18.1.8
+- The cmake files are formatted with [gersemi](https://pypi.org/project/gersemi/)

-#### Setup on Linux
+#### Setup clang-format on Linux

 Install `clang-format-18` with `sudo apt install clang-format-18` and verify that it is version 18.1.8.
 Suggested usage is to run `./scripts/clangformat.sh` after committing changes, and all `.h` and `.cpp` files in the commit will be verified.

-#### Setup on Windows
+#### Setup clang-format on Windows

 Install clang-format 18.1.8 using the appropriate Windows installer at: https://github.com/llvm/llvm-project/releases/tag/llvmorg-18.1.8
 Suggested usage is using your preferred IDE, set it to format on save, and point to the installed `clang-format.exe`.

+#### Setup gersemi

+Follow instructions [here](https://pypi.org/project/gersemi/) to use pip to install the package.
+To run for this project, use provided `scripts/format_cmake.bat` or `scripts/format_cmake.sh` scripts.

 #### Pull requests

-There is a lint github action that will run clang-format on all source code in the project.
+There is a lint github action that will run clang-format on all source code in the project, and another one that runs the format_cmake scripts with gersemi.

 ### Code style